Mobile SEO and UX Optimization

 As we discussed in Step 16 of this SEO guide, slow page-load speed can have a negative impact on your rankings.
 On a mobile device, a slow site feels even slower!
 This kind of poor user experience can kill your chances for mobile traffic and conversions.
 Google knows this, which is why they offer a mobile and a desktop version of their PageSpeed tool.

-What’s the biggest culprit of a slow mobile site?
+What are the biggest culprits of a slow mobile site?

 Images.
 Optimizing those fat images for mobile SEO is the No. 1 thing you can do to improve mobile UX.
 The larger your image file sizes, the longer it will take your web pages to load, especially on a phone or other mobile device.
 Ways to keep your image files small include compressing your images, resizing images to make them smaller, and specifying the width and height dimensions in your HTML image tags.